momyc/gevent-fastcgi/README.md

 * _stdout_ File-like object that should be used by request handler to send response (including response headers)
 * _stderr_ File-like object that can be used to send error information back to Web-server and sys.stderr

-The following is examples of custom request handler implementations:
+The following is examples of request handler implementations:

 ```python
 import os